FIXTradingCommunity/orchestra-metamodel/README.md

 The model was generated from the Orchestra XML schema by Eclipse Modeling Framework (EMF).

 ### Source Schema
 The XML schema upon which this project is based is in project [fix-orchestra](https://github.com/FIXTradingCommunity/fix-orchestra).

-The initial implementation is based on Orchestra Release Candidate 3.
+The initial implementation was updated in March 2019 for Orchestra Release Candidate 4.

 ### Eclipse Modeling Project
 The only prerequisite to use this project is installation of Eclipse Modeling Framework and XML Schema plug-ins for Eclipse.